Our specialist says:

 Location: South Africa, Africa

-Trip cost includes international flights from the UK and local flights within South Africa.
+Trip cost includes local flights within South Africa.